Questions, error observations or suggestions may be sent to firstname.lastname@example.org

 OH 1820-1850 census and in Oliver Township, Adams Co., OH in 1860).

-- Richard Hull was born 1826 and married Priscilla Corin.
-This line is
+- Richard Hull was born in 1826 and married Priscilla Corin.
+Both were born in

 - James John Hull married Selena Boyle.
 Their son James Hull was born